dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

 ## Atomicity of ioreg operations

-The compiler ensures that **individual ioreg field** operations are **atomic**.
+The compiler ensures that **individual ioreg <u>field</u>** operations are **atomic**.
 That means that a stray interrupt will not compromise a single ioreg field read or write operation.
 Interrupts are turned off for any ioreg field operation that takes more than a single instruction - this includes SFR reads, masking, shifts and writes for the single field (plus any necessary setting and clearing of ADSHR for alternate address SFRs).

-It should be noted that a sequence of ioreg field operations can be interrupted and are not guaranteed to be atomic unless placed within a single process or monitor and all of those fields are accessed exclusively by that process or monitor.
+Although each ioreg field operation is atomic, it should be noted that **sequences** of field operations can be interrupted and are not guaranteed to be atomic unless placed within a single process or monitor and all of those fields are accessed exclusively by that process or monitor.

 ## Order of Multi-Byte SFR Reads or Writes

-For some multi-byte SFRs the order in which reads or writes are done is important.
+For some combo SFRs the order in which individual SFR reads or writes are done is important.
 An example is the 16-bit timer in many PIC18 microcontrollers.
 This timer can be configured to count clock cycles.
 Special provisions are required to allow a consistent snapshot of its rapidly changing 16-bit value to be correctly read or written byte-wise by several instructions over the 8-bit bus.
-The following block diagram of TMR1 is from the PIC18F2520 datasheet:
+The following block diagram is of TMR1 from the PIC18F2520 datasheet:

 ![](pic18x-user-guide/tmr1-latches.png){:hspace="50"}